My name is Becki, and I am a wife, a mother, a daughter, a sister, and a friend. Valentine's Day is one of my favorite

-Holiday culture instructs that men should take their wives or girlfriends out for dinner on Valentine's Day, often to an expensive restaurant.
+Holiday culture instructs men to take their wives or girlfriends out for dinner on Valentine's Day, often to an expensive restaurant.
 If not taking her out, men are encouraged to prepare a meal at home for their significant others.
 On this holiday that is so often directed to the pampering of the women, the females are often left out of the fun of planning something special for their husbands or boyfriends.

 Why not turn the tables this year and prepare a Valentine's Day Feast for your husband or boyfriend?

-Start out by planning your menu.
-You'll have plenty of options for ways to spend your Valentine's dinner with your husband or boyfriend, but try to do whatever you can to cater to his tastes.
+Start by planning your menu.
+You'll have plenty of options for spending your Valentine's dinner with your husband or boyfriend, but try to do whatever you can to cater to his tastes.
 If he's a meat and potato fan, you might want to try out a steak package such as the one suggested to the right.

 Focus on foods that your husband or boyfriend will love.
-Make sure that the meats that you choose are the highest grade and that you choose a cut that he likes.
-Ribeye or Filet make great selections for those who are meat connoisseurs, but a T-Bone or even a Porterhouse would be appreciated by most people who love beef.
+Ensure that the meats you choose are the highest grade and that you choose a cut that he likes.
+Ribeye or Filet make great selections for meat connoisseurs, but most people who love beef would appreciate a T-Bone or even a Porterhouse.

-If your boyfriend or husband isn't a meat-eater, high-quality seafood (particularly of a variety that he doesn't get to eat very often) will be appreciated.
+If your boyfriend or husband isn't a meat-eater, high-quality seafood (particularly of a variety he doesn't get to eat very often) will be appreciated.
 Lobster makes an amazing Valentine's treat if you have the stomach to cook it, but there are other wonderful romantic options, including Salmon or shrimp.

 You may even wish to include oysters (believed to be an aphrodisiac!) in your Valentine's meal.

 Choosing Flowers for Your Valentine

 Men enjoy the recognition, and they deserve it as well.
-Culturally it's a given that a man will purchase his wife or girlfriend flowers and chocolates for Valentine's Day, but women often disregard their husband or boyfriends in this particular area.
-Even those who are thinking about a fine meal, wine, and even a gift for their husbands often don't think about the flowers.
+Culturally it's a given that a man will purchase his wife or girlfriend flowers and chocolates for Valentine's Day.
+Still, women often disregard their husbands or boyfriends in this particular area.
+Even those thinking about a fine meal, wine, and even a gift for their husbands often don't think about the flowers.